bitsadmin/winconfig/OpenPowerShellCmdHereAdmin/README.md

 * Windows 10 - 1809

 ### Legacy
-Simply import the .reg from the Windows 7 folder.
+Simply import the .reg from the Legacy folder.

 Successfully tested on:
 * Windows 7 SP1